 https://<gateway URL>:<port>/function/<function name>

-There is also the ability to execute a function asynchronously by replacing
+You can execute a function or microservice asynchronously by replacing

 Trigger a function using the